Cornhole for Kids – Backyard Fun Ideas

 Organizing a Cornhole Tournament

-When you put together a backyard tournament, aim for 8-16 teams so rounds finish in 2-3 hours and kids stay engaged; set matches to 11 points or best-of-three for quicker play, allocate 10-15 minutes per match, and run 2-4 courts in parallel to avoid long waits.
-Use a simple bracket (single or double elimination), appoint a scorekeeper for each court, and enforce clear safety zones around boards so bystanders aren’t in the throwing lanes.
+Aim for 8 to 16 teams to finish in 2-3 hours.
+Set matches to 11 points for quicker play.
+Allocate 10-15 minutes per match.
+Run 2-4 courts in parallel to avoid long waits.
+Use a simple bracket, like single or double elimination.
+Appoint a scorekeeper for each court.
+Enforce clear safety zones so bystanders stay out of throwing lanes.

 Planning the Event

-Schedule 20-30 minute time slots including warm-ups, post scores on a visible bracket (use a free online generator or whiteboard), and divide divisions by age-under-8, 9-12, teens-to keep competition fair.
-Recruit 2-3 volunteers for registration and refereeing, place courts at least 6 feet apart, and have spare bags and first-aid items on hand.
-Limit bag weight to 4-6 ounces for young throwers to reduce strain and injury.
+Schedule 20-30 minute time slots that include warm-ups.
+Post scores on a visible bracket using a free online generator or a whiteboard.
+Divide divisions by age to keep competition fair.
+Recruit 2-3 volunteers for registration and refereeing.
+Place courts at least six feet apart.
+Have spare bags and first-aid items on hand.
+Limit bag weight to 4-6 ounces for young throwers to reduce strain.

 Prizes and Incentives

-Offer tiered rewards that motivate both winners and participants: champions can get trophies or custom beanbags, runners-up receive medals or $10-$25 gift cards, and every child earns a participation ribbon or sticker.
-Consider experiential prizes like a pizza party or an extra turn at a carnival game, which often create stronger memories than cash alone.
+Offer tiered rewards to motivate everyone.
+Give champions trophies or custom beanbags.
+Award runners-up medals or gift cards.
+Give every child a participation ribbon.
+Consider experiential prizes like a pizza party.
+These often create stronger memories than cash.

 Choose age-appropriate, safe prizes and budget about $5-$15 per participant; secure local sponsors to cover bigger awards and provide branded swag.
 DIY options-hand-painted certificates, custom stickers, or a photo board-work well, and be sure to avoid small choking hazards for younger kids by skipping tiny toys.
 Combine physical prizes with experiences (photos, pizza, group awards) to maximize excitement and community feel.